rafaelromao/qmk_firmware/users/rafaelromao/readme.md

 ![img](https://i.imgur.com/W15KGHn.png)

 ### Layout
-- This is a 34 keys split layout, optimized for programmers.
+- This is a 34 keys split layout, 3x5+2, optimized for programmers.
 - This layout works well with the OS configured for the US International keyboard.
+- This layout was designed mostly for coding and typing in English and Portuguese (but will probably work well for other latin languages).
-- This layout considers the right hand as the favored hand.
+- This layout considers the right hand as the stronger hand.
 - The base layer can be either qwerty or colemak dhm.
 - Use of keys in the two inner columns is reduced, minimizing lateral movement.

-### Symbols
-- Symbols are spread across the lower and raise layers, making them easier to reach with a single hand.
-- All symbols are conveniently placed for software programming and VIM commands.

 ### Thumb Keys
 - The four thumb keys control layer transitions, when held (navigation, lower, raise and mouse).